-I explain the simple, yet potentially helpful, FPL captain metric I developed a while back in the hope of making the decision a little easier
+I explain the simple, yet potentially helpful, FPL Captain Metric I developed a while back in the hope of making the decision each week a little easier

 First of all, I feel it’s my responsibility to let you all know that I don’t profess to have worked out some magic formula for picking a successful captain week to week – that, I’m afraid, does not exist.

 Football is an unpredictable game and as a result of that, as is FPL, of course, so there are always going to be surprising outcomes, despite what this metric tells us, but what I believe it can do, is help us in those weeks where things are extremely tight between 2 or even 3 players, not to mention the relief of not having to agonise about it all week.

 For example, many times last season, you could flip a coin between Salah and Kane for the captaincy, as most of the FPL experts will probably tell you and in complete truth, it is very close, no matter how you look at it, but how do we differentiate between those two?
 How can we get to that definitive point where we say, “Yes, you’re my captain”?

 We all like to play FPL differently.
 Some of us use our emotions and gut-feelings to tell us where to go, others, like to purely consult the stats and use logic and rationale to make their decisions, or you might use a blend of both.